mcdurdin/msgmon/README.md

 7. Bundling and deployment
   - bundle into single executable for deployment (extract to same folder or temp folder on run?)

+8. What data is redundant in each message?
+(PID, TID)

 # Data Model

  context